SCI Foundation is now Unlimit Health. Learn more about what the change means for our ongoing efforts to eliminate neglected tropical diseases

 Raising awareness of FGS

 It is evident that there are many factors at play, but in order to prevent new cases and reduce the morbidity associated with FGS, appropriate training must be provided to healthcare professionals.
-Through early diagnosis and regular treatment of schistosomiasis, women and adolescent girls can effectively manage their symptoms, which in turn can lead to improvements in their quality of life.
-Increased awareness of the disease is critical so that communities understand the risks and impact that FGS can have on individuals, including the stigma that surrounds it.
+Through early diagnosis and regular treatment of schistosomiasis, girls and women will be protected from developing FGS, which in turn can lead to improvements in their quality of life.
+Increased awareness of the disease and how to prevent it is critical so that communities understand the risks and impact of FGS on individuals, including the stigma that surrounds it.

 How is Unlimit Health tackling FGS?